Your Guide to Summer Nights in Barcelona

 Photo via Casa Batlló – Gaudí Barcelona

-The event, already in its 6th edition, runs from June 9th through September 24th and gives you the opportunity to spend a memorable evening amidst the whimsical chimneys on the modernista rooftop of Gaudi’s Casa Batlló.
-A ticket costs 29 € and includes two drinks along with outstanding live music performances.
+The event runs from June through September and gives you the opportunity to spend a memorable evening amidst the whimsical chimneys on the modernista rooftop of Gaudi’s Casa Batlló.
+Tickets start at €59 and include a visit with audioguide, a welcome glass of cava, and entry to the rooftop concert.

 Discover Casa Milà after dark